boi4/libmpidynres/README.md

 # libmpidynres

-libmpidynres is a C library that provides a simulation layer for dynamic computing resource changes during an MPI program execution.
+libmpidynres is a C library that provides a simulated MPI Sessions environment for MPI applications.

 libmpidynres is NOT
 * a real scalable runtime library
-* a parallel program scheduler (it can only schedule one program at a time)
+* a parallel program scheduler

 ## Building

 ### Build Requirements
  * a (C11) compiler
- * mpi headers + library
+ * MPI headers + library
  * make
  * gnu coreutils or a similar POSIX environment (for find, cp, mkdir etc.)
  * rsync (for installation)

 ### Runtime Requirements
- * mpi library + runtime
+ * working MPI runtime